Richard Croker: Family

-Ethel J. Croker (b.
-16 July 1888 in New York City, New York), married Thomas Francis White (b.
-19 December 1882).

-He married Beulah Benson Edmondson (1884–1957) in November 1914 when he was 71 years old.
+He married Bula Benson Edmondson in November 1914 when he was 71 years old.
 She was of American Indian descent, her tribal name being Ketaw Kaluntuchy.

 Disputed will

 Croker left an estate estimated to $3–5 million to his second wife, Beulah, disinheriting his estranged children.
 He had converted to Catholicism shortly before his death but this does not appear to have played a role in his disinheriting his children.
 A note in his handwriting, dated at Glencairn, November 15, 1919 read as follows:

 Croker's other surviving children, Richard, Ethel, and Howard, unsuccessfully challenged the will in a celebrated probate lawsuit in the Court of King's Bench in Ireland.
 They claimed that their father in 1919 was of unsound mind and unduly influenced by his wife, and that the 1914 marriage was void as she was already married to one Guy R. Marone.
 A jury rejected all these allegations.
 The widow and children had related lawsuits in the United States.